TIME TO READ: 3m 20s

 Our outdoor furniture is all about celebrating the quality, longevity and raw beauty of natural materials.

-A central part of our ethos when it comes to curating and using these materials for our furniture is that they need to be able to age with you – and gracefully.
+A central part of our ethos when it comes to outdoor furniture materials is that they need to be able to age with you – and gracefully.
 We appreciate the subtle variations of tone and texture characterising our outdoor furniture, as well as the gradual changes over time when they’re subjected to the unpredictability of everyday life.

-Our quality outdoor furniture pieces are crafted using only the finest componentry to offer not only the perfect balance of modern outdoor style and luxurious comfort, but long lasting pieces that transcend time and styles.
+Our quality outdoor furniture pieces are crafted using only the finest materials to offer not only the perfect balance of modern outdoor style and luxurious comfort, but long lasting, durable pieces that transcend time and styles.

 Here are the materials we work with that embody this philosophy.